 Children are most influenced by the opinions, actions, and values of other children.
 Thus a fundamental teaching aide is creating a constructive dialogue between children about environmental issues.
 We foster this meaningful dialogue by using migratory marine life to connect youth living over 1,000 miles apart on the Pacific migratory corridor through the Ocean Connectors Knowledge Exchange.
 The Knowledge Exchange allows students to visualize the vast and profound interconnectivity of the Pacific Ocean, migratory sea life, and ocean currents, leading to enhanced global awareness.

 Following the routes of sea turtles, whales, and birds, children exchange artwork (grade four), letters (grade five), and videos (grade six) expressing their concern for protecting migratory sea life.
 The Ocean Connectors Knowledge Exchange is bilingual, encouraging our multicultural audience to practice communicating in English and Spanish.

 We are currently targeting public schools in the communities of National City, in South San Diego County, California, and throughout the southern half of the state of Nayarit in Mexico.
 These communities share similarities, challenges, and differences that make for a valuable peer-to-peer discussion.
-Migratory animals pass through National City en route to nesting, feeding, and breeding grounds in Nayarit, a biodiversity hotspot.
+Migratory animals pass by National City en route to nesting, feeding, and breeding areas in Nayarit, a marine biodiversity hotspot.
 We work with nonprofit partners, volunteers, and teachers in both communities to accomplish our goals and reach as many children as possible.